 - Maximising aid effectiveness, through knowledge management, exchange programmes and the development of local capabilities to deliver technical expertise;

 It has been another successful year for the ILCU Foundation (ILCUF).
 Below are just a few highlights from our many 2016 activities:

 - ILCUF was invited back for a second time by the government of Belize to provide technical assistance to the Belize Credit Union League.

-- The ILCU Foundation worked in partnership with the International Fund for Agricultural Development and the Federal Cooperative Agency (FCA) in Ethiopia to provide support to the credit union movement.
+- ILCUF continued to work in partnership with the UN’s International Fund for Agricultural Development (IFAD) and the Federal Cooperative Agency (FCA) in Ethiopia to provide support to the credit union movement there.

 - ILCUF responded to the 2016 earthquake in Ecuador by contributing €25,000 to support the rebuilding of credit unions there.